 A zoning clearance determines if an application is in conformance with the provisions of the Code or as permitted by special approval such as a variance, development agreement or similar action.
 It is required and should be obtained prior to any property use, development activity or land disturbance.
-Zoning clearance is often performed as part of in conjunction with the a site plan review process foror building permits, application review process site plans, and/or preapplication meetings.
+Zoning clearance is often performed as part of a site plan review or building permit application review process.

 - (a) Prior to the use of any land or structure or the expansion of any use of land or structure and prior to the issuance of a building permit, a zoning clearance must be determined. - (b) For the purpose of this Code, a zoning clearance is a written determination granted to an applicant indicating that the property, land usage(s), and improvements/structures conforms to zoning requirements.
-This may When this occurs as part of the site plan and/or building permit application review processes, a separate written determination is not issued. - (c) A zoning clearance shall be determined by the county administrator or designee. - (1) The issuance of a zoning clearance does not exempt an applicant from complying with all laws properly affecting the use or development of land. - (2) This clearance is required regardless of any other provision of this division.
+When this occurs as part of the site plan and/or building permit application review processes, a separate written determination is not issued. - (c) A zoning clearance shall be determined by the county administrator or designee. - (1) The issuance of a zoning clearance does not exempt an applicant from complying with all laws properly affecting the use or development of land. - (2) This clearance is required regardless of any other provision of this division. - (3) Failure to obtain such clearance may be deemed a violation of this chapter. - (d) Issuance and conditions:

-- (3) Failure to obtain such clearance may be deemed a violation of this chapter. - (d) Issuance and conditions: - (1) Zoning clearances shall be determined as part of a Type 1 review.
+- (1) Zoning clearances shall be determined as part of a Type 1 review.
 The resulting determination may require that the applicant make site modifications and/or secure the required review type approval for the requested outcome. - (2) The county administrator or designee may request additional information pertaining to the project in order to conduct a thorough review and ensure full compliance with this Code.